Kavinraja-G/node-gizmo/README.md

 <p align="center"><img src="/assets/nodegizmo-nodepool.png" alt="Nodegizmo node "/></p>

 ##### nodegizmo node exec nodeName
-> Note: This feature is still in beta

 Exec into any node by spawning a `nsenter` pod automatically based on the node selection.